John Acclom (15th-century politician): Early life and inheritance

 John Acclom of Scarborough was the second son of John Acclom I(d.1402), and the nephew of another Acclom MP for the same constituency, his uncle Robert Acclom.
 When his father died, John II inherited various rents and tenements in and around Scraborough, as well as the reversion of his step-mother's small estate.
 In 1405 Acclom presented a suit in Chancery against Sir Richard Redmayne, for £240.
-This was because Redmayne was Escheator for Yorkshire, and had held the Inqusition into the death of Acclom's relative, Henry Acclom.
+This was because Redmayne was Escheator for Yorkshire, and had held the Inquisition into the death of Acclom's relative, Henry Acclom.
 As a result of this flawed inquisition, claimed Acclom, Redmayne confiscated goods worth £240 from Henry's estates that were due to John Acclom.
 The records do not survive to report the outcome of this dispute.

 Career

-From then on- with the exception of a charge of piracy against him and others in 1412, which cost them £196- he was rarely active in community politics until 1420, when he sat on a commission of ad quod damnum.
+From then on – with the exception of a charge of piracy against him and others in 1412, which cost them £196 – he was rarely active in community politics until 1420, when he sat on a commission of ad quod damnum.
 The following year, his career picked up, and he was returned to the parliament called for December 1421.
 He was subsequently appointed bailiff of Scarborough, and then sat again in the 1426 parliament at Leicester (the Parliament of Bats).
 Throughout this period he also performed royal service defending the border with Scotland, possibly as part of the Earl of Northumberland's retinue at Berwick Castle, for which he received Letters of Protection.